panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 Open the [demo](https://codesandbox.io/s/form-state-es25p?file=/src/App.js), then type some values into the input fields. `values` state variable updates with the values that you introduced.

-Now you have the form's data stored into the component's state.
-You can lately save this state to server... but before doing that, how can you be sure that user has introduced all the required information?
+Now you have the form's data stored in the component's state.
+You can lately save this state to the server... but before doing that, how can you be sure that the user has introduced all the required information?

 You need to perform the form validation.